HananMurrar/SEOStepsInWatchesShopWeb/README.md

 ---

 #### What I learned:
-- Practical implementation of structured data (JSON-LD, schema.org)
+- Practical implementation of structured data, like `JSON-LD`, `schema.org`
 - Difference between SEO, AEO, GEO
 - How search engines crawl, index, rank websites
 - How to optimize a live website